-Kids who have birthdays this month have a wonderful opportunity to throw a birthday bash modeled after this month’s most noted holiday: Valentine’s Day!
-The day, known for exchanging cards, flowers and gifts, presents a great opportunity for kids to show appreciation for their friends.
-Your child’s guests will be ready to fall head over heels for your divine party planning!
+Throw a birthday bash inspired by Valentine’s Day for all your February babies!
+The holiday known for exchanging gifts, cards and flowers presents a great opportunity for kids to show appreciation for their friends, and everyone will fall head over heels for your divine party planning!

-★ TO DO: Play a matching game where children must race to find the person who completes their pair!
-To start, use construction paper to cut out medium-sized hearts.
-Cut the hearts in half and on each piece of the heart, write two words that make a pair, like salt and pepper, peanut butter and jelly or knife and fork.
-Kids will then mingle around the room trying to find the other side to their heart!
+- To Do: Play a matching game!
+To start, cut hearts out of construction paper, and then, cut them in half.
+On each piece of the heart, write one of two words that make a pair such as salt and pepper or peanut butter and jelly.
+Then, let kids move around the room trying to find the other side to their heart!

-Send each child home with a heart-shaped cookie or conversation heart-topped cupcake.
-Attach a small label to each that reads, “You’re such a sweet friend,” “Happy Valentine’s Day” or “How sweet of you to drop by!”
+- Party Favors: Send each guest home with a heart shaped cookie or a conversation heart-topped cupcake.
+Attach a small label to each that reads, “You’re such a sweet friend!”, “Happy Valentine’s Day!” or “How sweet of you to drop by!”

 Get kid’s birthday party ideas for other months of the year, too!